You’re about to make the milk, dark chocolate, and flour, Italian chocolate budino recipe… while dancing!

 - 2.8 oz 70% dark chocolate 80 gr

 - 1 egg

-- Water bath chocolate until creamy and set aside.
+Water bath chocolate until creamy and set it aside.

-- Cut butter into small pieces, add sugar and use a mixer to amalgamate until creamy.
+Cut the butter into small pieces, add sugar and use a mixer to amalgamate until creamy.

-- Bring to a boil, but never stop mixing.
-Stir two more minutes and remove the pot from the heat.
+Stir two more minutes after boiling and remove the pot from heat.